ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 ## Summary

 In this tutorial we will see:
-* Basic installation of Xen on Debian 10
+* Basic installation of Xen 4.14 on Debian 11
-* Create a PV Guest
+* Create a PV, HVM, PVHVM guests

-## Basic installation of Xen on Debian 10
+## Basic installation of Xen 4.14 on Debian 11

 ### 1. Setup network